 Vice is finally published!
 Part two of my YA Sci-Fi series has made its way into the world, three years after the release of the first book, Tick.
 I did not plan a pre-release.
 I have not sought many ARC reviews.
 The birth of Vice was a challenge to say the least, and I wanted to share what I have learned about the process of writing this book, what I hope to gain from the experience, and some advice and wisdom to other struggling authors.

-If writing Tick was a light capturing lighting in a bottle, writing Vice was more akin to pulling teeth.
-The story of Tick is thematically personal: teenage Jo Bristol struggles with her desire to express herself artistically while battling some nasty demons in her mind, a theme that it is more common among artists that one might realize.
+If writing Tick was like capturing lighting in a bottle, writing Vice was more akin to pulling teeth.
+The story of Tick is thematically personal: teenage Jo Bristol struggles with her desire to express herself artistically while battling some nasty demons in her mind, a theme that is common among artists.
 Tick is the story of my past, and to continue the series, I knew Vice needed to be more present.
 I surprised myself with the parallels as Jo struggled to feed her creative muse and continue to prove herself as more than a one-hit-wonder all while suppressing the fear she would return to her former, chaotic self.
 I was, in effect, suffering through the same struggle.
 It was my fear that Vice would not match the magic of Tick, that maybe I didn’t really have what it takes to be a career novelist, that perhaps all I really had was that one halfway decent story to tell.